Library and Information Skills

-You can use any of our three libraries:
+You can use any of our libraries:

-Hugh Owen is the main University Library on Penglais Campus, and houses the main collections for the humanities, social sciences, and biological and earth sciences.
+Hugh Owen is the main University library on Penglais Campus, and houses the main collections for the humanities, social sciences, and biological and earth sciences.
 It has three floors:

-Finding resources, as well as some tips on the type of materials to read, are covered in more detail in the What to read and how to find it guide.
+Finding resources, as well as some tips on the type of materials to read, are covered in more detail in the what to read and how to find it guide.

-Subject Guides: For materials more specific to your subject area, view our Subject Guides.
+For materials more specific to your subject area, view our Subject Guides.
 These give you detailed information on print and electronic resources related to your subjects.